-- Meanwhile, in a small bowl, combine garlic, lemon, juice, three tablespoons olive oil, one teaspoon salt, and black pepper.
+- Meanwhile, in a small bowl combine the garlic, lemon juice, three tablespoons of olive oil, salt, and black pepper.
 Set aside.

 - Transfer the orzo to the bowl with asparagus.
-Add the arugula, feta, and the lemon dressing and toss combine.
+Add the arugula, feta, and lemon dressing and toss combine.
 Serve immediately or refrigerate for at least 30-minutes prior to serving to allow the flavors to meld.

 Storage: Refrigerate for up to seven days in an airtight container.

 Nutrition Information:Yield: 10 Serving Size: 1 cup

 Amount Per Serving: Calories: 250Total Fat: 9gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 10mgSodium: 236mgCarbohydrates: 35gFiber: 2gSugar: 2gProtein: 8g